Comprehensive list of tech layoffs for 2023 - ExBulletin

 Salesforce

 On January 4th, we announced that we would be cutting 10% of our workforce, impacting over 7,000 employees.
-A month later, some Salesforce employees realized they were also part of a 10% layoff announcement.
+A month later, some employees at Salesforce found themselves also part of his 10% layoff announcement.

 Vimeo